iotacss/getting-started/README.md

     .c-tab-nav__item {}
 ```

-Our HTML will look like:
+Our HTML should look like:

 ```html
 <nav class="c-tab-nav">